-- (a) If, on any date following the Initial Issue Date, (i) the PIK Notes have Investment Grade Ratings from both Rating Agencies, and the Issuer has delivered written notice of such Investment Grade Ratings to the Trustee, and (ii) no Default has occurred and is continuing under the PIK Notes Indenture then, beginning on that day and continuing at all times thereafter regardless of any subsequent changes in the rating of the PIK Notes, the Issuer and the Restricted Subsidiaries will cease to be subject to Sections 4.03 (Limitation on Incurrence of Indebtedness and Issuance of Disqualified Stock and Preferred Stock), 4.04 (Limitation on Restricted Payments), 4.05 (Dividend and Other Payment Restrictions Affecting Subsidiaries), 4.06 (Asset Sales), 4.07 (Transactions with Affiliates), 4.11 (Future Guarantors), 4.19 (Impairment of Security Interest), 4.20 (After Acquired Property), 5.01(a)(iv) (When Company May Merge or Transfer Assets) and Article XI (Security Documents) of the PIK Notes Indenture. - During any period of time that (i) the PIK Notes have Investment Grade Ratings from both Rating Agencies, and the Issuer has delivered written notice of such Investment Grade Ratings to the Holder, and (ii) no Default has occurred and is continuing under the PIK Notes Indenture (the occurrence of the events described in the foregoing clauses (i) and (ii) being collectively referred to as a "Covenant Suspension Event"), the Issuer and its Restricted Subsidiaries will not be subject to Section 4.08 ("Change of Control") of the PIK Notes Indenture (the "Suspended Covenant").
-In the event that the Issuer and its Restricted Subsidiaries are not subject to the Suspended Covenant with respect to the PIK Notes under the PIK Notes Indenture for any period of time as a result of the foregoing, and on any subsequent date one or both of the Rating Agencies (1) withdraw their Investment Grade Rating or downgrade the rating assigned to the PIK Notes below an Investment Grade Rating and/or (2) the Issuer or any of its Affiliates enters into an agreement to effect a transaction that would result in a Change of Control and one or more of the Rating Agencies indicate that if consummated, such transaction (alone or together with any related recapitalisation or refinancing transactions) would cause such Rating Agency to withdraw its Investment Grade Rating or downgrade the ratings assigned to the PIK Notes below an Investment Grade Rating, then the Issuer and its Restricted Subsidiaries shall thereafter again be subject to the Suspended Covenant with respect to the PIK Notes under the PIK Notes Indenture with respect to future events, including, without limitation, a proposed transaction described in clause
+- (a) If, on any date following the Initial Issue Date, (i) the PIK Notes have Investment Grade Ratings from both Rating Agencies, and the Issuer has delivered written notice of such Investment Grade Ratings to the Trustee, and (ii) no Default has occurred and is continuing under the PIK Notes Indenture then, beginning on that day and continuing at all times thereafter regardless of any subsequent changes in the rating of the PIK Notes, the Issuer and the Restricted Subsidiaries will cease to be subject to Sections 4.03 (Limitation on Incurrence of Indebtedness and Issuance of Disqualified Stock and Preferred Stock), 4.04 (Limitation on Restricted Payments), 4.05 (Dividend and Other Payment Restrictions Affecting Subsidiaries), 4.06 (Asset Sales), 4.07 (Transactions with Affiliates), 4.11 (Future Guarantors), 4.19 (Impairment of Security Interest), 4.20 (After Acquired Property), 5.01(a)(iv) (When Company May Merge or Transfer Assets) and Article XI (Security Documents) of the PIK Notes Indenture. - (b) During any period of time that (i) the PIK Notes have Investment Grade Ratings from both Rating Agencies, and the Issuer has delivered written notice of such Investment Grade Ratings to the Holder, and (ii) no Default has occurred and is continuing under the PIK Notes Indenture (the occurrence of the events described in the foregoing clauses (i) and (ii) being collectively referred to as a "Covenant Suspension Event"), the Issuer and its Restricted Subsidiaries will not be subject to Section 4.08 ("Change of Control") of the PIK Notes Indenture (the "Suspended Covenant").
+In the event that the Issuer and its Restricted Subsidiaries are not subject to the Suspended Covenant with respect to the PIK Notes under the PIK Notes Indenture for any period of time as a result of the foregoing, and on any subsequent date one or both of the Rating Agencies (1) withdraw their Investment Grade Rating or downgrade the rating assigned to the PIK Notes below an Investment Grade Rating and/or (2) the Issuer or any of its Affiliates enters into an agreement to effect a transaction that would result in a Change of Control and one or more of the Rating Agencies indicate that if consummated, such transaction (alone or together with any related recapitalisation or refinancing transactions) would cause such Rating Agency to withdraw its Investment Grade Rating or downgrade the PIK Notes below an Investment Grade Rating or downgrade the rating assigned to the PIK Notes under the PIK Notes under the PIK Notes Indenture with respect to the rating assigned to the PIK Notes under the Issuer and its Restricted Subsidiaries shall thereafter again be subject to the Suspended Covenant with respect to the PIK Notes under the PIK Notes Indenture with respect to future events, including, without limitation, a proposed transaction described in clause

-- (2) of this clause (b).
-Any Change of Control that shall have occurred during such period shall be treated as if a Change of Control Offer shall have been made with respect to such period. - (c) The Trustee shall have no obligation to determine if a Covenant Suspension Event has occurred or has terminated or to provide Holders with notice of the commencement or termination of a Covenant Suspension Event.
+(2) of this clause (b).
+Any Change of Control that shall have occurred during such period shall be treated as if a Change of Control Offer shall have been made with respect to such period.

+(c) The Trustee shall have no obligation to determine if a Covenant Suspension Event has occurred or has terminated or to provide Holders with notice of the commencement or termination of a Covenant Suspension Event.